Dawoodayaz20/Dawoodayaz20/README.md

 👋 Hello, there!

-I am Dawood Ayaz, a web developer with more than a year of experience in the tech world specializing in creating web applications.
+I am Dawood Ayaz, a Front-end web developer with more than a year of experience in the tech world specializing in creating web applications.
 I am an innovative problem-solver who is always looking for big challenges.
 I am also diving into AI Engineering.

 I look forward to working with a team of professionals who can enhance my skills.